-In the appeal rationale, the appellants' representative states that the appellants work as a Production Shop Planners, also known as a Work Packagers, in the PFPP, but that the position should be reclassified as Production Controller, GS-1152-11, because the paramount requirement for the position involves production knowledge as opposed to trades knowledge and because similar positions within the agency have been classified within the General Schedule (GS).
+In the appeal rationale, the appellant's representative states that the appellant works as a Production Shop Planner, also known as a Work Packager, in the PFPP, but that the position should be reclassified as Production Controller, GS-1152-11, because the paramount requirement for the position involves production knowledge as opposed to trades knowledge and because similar positions within the agency have been classified within the General Schedule (GS).
 By law, we must classify positions solely by comparing their current duties and responsibilities to OPM PCS's and guidelines (5 U.S.C.
 5103, 5106, 5107, and 5112).
 Other methods or factors of evaluation are not authorized for use in determining the classification of a position, such as comparison to positions that may or may not have been properly classified, e.g., the other agency positions identified in the appeal submittal.

-The representative's rationale is based, in part, on a concern that the appellants' job is classified inconsistently with other positions.
-Like OPM, the appellants' agency must classify positions based on comparison to OPM PCS's and guidelines.
+The representative's rationale is based, in part, on a concern that the appellant's job is classified inconsistently with other positions.
+Like OPM, the appellant's agency must classify positions based on comparison to OPM PCS's and guidelines.
 Section 511.612 of title 5, Code of Federal Regulations, requires that agencies review their own classification decisions for identical, similar, or related positions to insure consistency with OPM certificates.
 Thus, the agency has the primary responsibility for ensuring that its positions are classified consistently with OPM appeal decisions.

-Based on our analysis of the appellants' work, we find that the appellants do not perform the work described in the Production Controller (Ships), GS-1152-10 position description (PD) included in the appeal package.
-Unlike the appellants' job, these positions are located in an Engineering and Planning Department environment and have functions not assigned to or performed by the appellants, e.g., "prioritizing work with input from Zone Managers, Lead Scheduler, Work Packaging Manager (emphasis added)."
-If the appellants believe that their job is classified inconsistently with others, they may pursue this matter by writing to their agency headquarters human resources office.
-In so doing, they should specify the precise organizational location, series, title, grade, duties, and responsibilities of the positions in question.
-The agency should explain to them the differences between their job and the others, or grade those positions in accordance with this appeal decision.
+Based on our analysis of the appellant's work, we find that the appellant does not perform the work described in the Production Controller (Ships), GS-1152-10 position description (PD) included in the appeal package.
+Unlike the appellant's job, these positions are located in an Engineering and Planning Department environment and have functions not assigned to or performed by the appellant, e.g., "prioritizing work with input from Zone Managers, Lead

+Scheduler, Work Packaging Manager (emphasis added)."
+If the appellant believes that his job is classified inconsistently with others, he may pursue this matter by writing to his agency headquarters human resources office.
+In so doing, he should specify the precise organizational location, series, title, grade, duties, and responsibilities of the positions in question.
+The agency should explain to him the differences between his job and the others, or grade those positions in accordance with this appeal decision.